sbjelogr/TransferBoost/docs/theory.md

 #### Transfer learning process
-Consider the use case where you want to switch use case, from predicting if a person likes video games to if the person watches netflix.<br>
+Consider the use case where you want to switch problem, from predicting if a person likes video games to predicting if the person watches Netflix.<br>
-The tree structure learned in the previous task might not be the optimal, but it might still have predictive power to predict the new task.<br>
+The tree structure learned in the previous task might not be the optimal, but it might still have predictive power to predict the new target.<br>
-When performing the transfer learning, `transferboost` assigns new values of every leaf by keeping the learned tree structures and re-calculates the leaf values by using the new targets, as shown in the image<br>
+When performing  transfer learning, `transferboost` assigns new values of every leaf by keeping the learned tree structures and re-calculating the leaf values with the new targets, as shown in the image<br>

 ![Transfer Model](../images/transfer_model.jpg)